 This Simple Spring Cleaning Hack Makes Every Room Look Better

 I don’t know about you, but when it comes to slotting in time between my precious weekend activities to clean the house, I can’t bring myself to do it.
 But, whether you are a decluttering aficionado or dread the task of spring cleaning at the same time each year (like me), one thing is for sure: There’s nothing like a decent clean-out to bring in the new season with a fresh feeling and a new perspective.
-Since we’ve just welcomed the start of spring a few days ago, now is the perfect time to begin thinking about simple ways to feng shui your space.
+Since we’re welcoming spring, now is the perfect time to begin thinking about simple ways to feng shui your space.
 So, to help you rekindle an interior romance with your home, we’ve found the five easy cleaning tricks that won’t take up your entire weekend and give every room in your house a makeover.

 Thankfully, getting through your entire home in one weekend isn’t the only way to go about cleaning your home, Apartment Therapy suggests that the best method for a cleaning-overhaul is to allocate 20-minutes to a specific spot and stop when the time is up (a type of micro-cleaning method if you will).
 Giving yourself this deadline, means you can slowly chip away at your to-do list, while also enjoying the sunshine.